spal-synaptics/demo-python/README.md

 #### Specific examples
 The [examples](examples) folder contains input-specific demos.
 These are less customizable but easier to run, and can serve as quickstart demos to test out an input source or AI model.
 The default parameters for an example can be directly modified in its Python script, or overridden via input arguments similar to `demo.py`.
-To run an example do `python3 <example>.py`.
+To run an example do `python3 -m examples.<example>` from the project's root directory, or `python3 <example>.pyz` if you only have the executable.